SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 While in the Pulling Data scenario the initiator is SAP Data Wareshouse Cloud itself by connecting to the source and **reading the data** from it, whereas in the Pushing Data scenario, the initiator is an external client which **writes the data** into a dedicated persistence of SAP Data Warehouse Cloud: the _Open SQL Schema_.

 ### Sharing data from Spaces
+In general, in SAP Data Warehouse Cloud you can use _Spaces_ to isolate resources such as CPU, disc spaces, users and data by grouping them logically to the business needs.
+However, Spaces can also be used to share dedicated data and models to other spaces and make them available there.
+The shared data and models can be used, as if they were in the same space you are working.
+Hence, it is possible to reuse existing data and models from other spaces without the need of shifting and synchronizing data forth and back.
+A typical scenario is a central space for master data.
+The benefit is a much lower development effort and TCO.

 ### Downloading data from Data Market Place

 ![](./images/data_ingestion.png)